grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.receive_http.md

   forward_to = RECEIVER_LIST
 }
 ```

-The component will start an HTTP server supporting the following endpoint:
+The component will start an HTTP server supporting the following endpoint.

-`POST /ingest` - send profiles to the component, which in turn will be forwarded to the receivers as configured in the `forward_to argument`.
-The request format must match that of Pyroscope's ingest API.
+* `POST /ingest` - send profiles to the component, which will be forwarded to the receivers as configured in the `forward_to argument`.
+The request format must match the format of the Pyroscope ingest API.

 ## Arguments